KhaleefZ/Movie-Release-Optimizer-Game/README.md

 ## Overview

 The **Movie Release Optimizer** is a Flask-based web application designed to assist movie producers and distributors in making data-driven decisions regarding the optimal release dates for their films.
-The tool analyzes a variety of factors including market conditions, competitor release schedules, seasonal trends, and more, in order to provide strategic insights and recommendations for maximizing box office success.
+The tool analyzes a variety of factors, including market conditions, competitor release schedules, seasonal trends, and more, in order to provide strategic insights and recommendations for maximizing box office success.

 Key features include: